hashicorp/terraform-website/content/source/docs/cloud/api/admin/workspaces.html.md

 `GET /api/v2/admin/workspaces/:id`

-This endpoint lists all workspaces in the Terraform Enterprise installation.
+This endpoint returns the workspace with the specified `workspace_id`.

 Status  | Response                                     | Reason
 --------|----------------------------------------------|----------